 Site and wreckage examination

-The accident site was located in relatively flat and open farmland (Figure 2), about 200 m east of the threshold of runway 23 at Serpentine aerodrome.
-The ATSB conducted an examination of the site and wreckage, and identified that the:
+The accident site was located in relatively flat and open farmland (Figure 3), about 200 m east of the threshold of runway 23 at Serpentine ALA.
+The ATSB conducted an examination of the site and wreckage and identified:

-- ground impact marks indicated that the aircraft had impacted terrain nose-down, upright, rotating to the left
+- ground impact marks indicated that the aircraft had impacted terrain nose-down, upright and with left rotation

 - flaps were in the retracted position.